PDGGK/LLM-Research-Internship-2025/Internship_Log_Week1_Dec2_to_Dec12.md

 **Reflections**

 First day at the company.
-Although my official start date is Thursday, I was eager to dive in.
+Although my official start date is Friday, I was eager to dive in.
 My mentor introduced the research focus—Multi-table Join Reasoning for Text-to-SQL, which converts natural language queries into SQL statements.
 Sounds fascinating!

 ---

-### Dec 3 (Tue) | Paper Reading Begins
+### Dec 3 (Wed) | Paper Reading Begins

 **Tasks**
 - Started systematic reading of core Text-to-SQL papers